The CARES Act expanded Unemployment Insurance Benefits through three different programs:

 This section covers the Pandemic Unemployment Assistance (PUA) benefit, which provides assistance to workers typically not eligible for benefits under the traditional UI program.

 If you are a Benefits Plus subscriber, for additional information on Unemployment Insurance Benefits, refer to Cash Benefits, Unemployment Insurance Benefits.
 For subscription information visit: https://bplc.cssny.org/home/subscription_options.

 Regular Unemployment Insurance Benefits Vs. Pandemic Unemployment Assistance

 Claimants who qualify for regular UI benefits will receive such benefits; they cannot elect to choose PUA benefits.
 Claimants who do not qualify for regular UI benefits will be evaluated under the PUA qualifying guidelines and if they qualify, will receive such benefits.

 Individuals in receipt of regular UI benefits or PUA benefits are entitled to the $600 per week of Pandemic Unemployment Compensation, see above, Pandemic Unemployment Compensation.

 Pandemic Unemployment Assistance is a temporary program that is currently scheduled to end December 31, 2020, unless the U.S. Congress acts.

-Claimants who believe they are entitled to a higher benefit may provide additional wage information to the DOL by requesting a Reconsideration, refer to Cash Benefits, Unemployment Insurance Benefits, Advocacy and Appeals.
+Claimants who believe they are entitled to a higher benefit may provide additional wage information to the DOL and request a Reconsideration, refer to Cash Benefits, Unemployment Insurance Benefits, Advocacy and Appeals, Requesting a Reconsideration – Incorrect Earnings Information.
 The DOL will consider whether to increase their benefit amount.